The JC’s amateur guide to systems theory™

 - (theoretically) A negotiation playbook, with comprehensive escalation procedures (it’s really a disguised complicated system)

-Complicated systems: Unlike simple systems, complicated systems require interaction with autonomous agents whose specific behaviour is beyond the user's control, and might be intended to defeat the user’s objective, but whose range of behaviour is entirely deterministic.
-Each autonomous agent’s range of possible actions and reactions can be predicted in advance.
-At least, in theory.
+Complicated systems require interaction with autonomous agents whose specific behaviour is beyond the observer’s control, and might be intended to defeat the observer’s objective, but whose range of behaviour is deterministic, rule-bound and known and can be predicted in advance, and where the observer’s observing behaviour does not itself interfere with the essential equilibrium of the system.

 You know you have a complicated system when it cleaves to a comprehensive set of axioms and rules, and thus it is a matter of making sure that the proper models are being used for the situation at hand.
 Chess and Alpha Go are complicated, but not complex, systems.
+So are most sports.
 You can “force-solve” them, at least in theory.
-They are entirely predictable, determinative and calculable, given enough processing power.
-They’re tame, not wicked problems.

 Common complicated systems and what happens when they go wrong: